Multichannel Quantum Defect Theory with Numerical Reference Functions: Applications to Cold Atomic Collisions: -Wave Feshbach Resonance of Rb + Rb System

-where $z=kr$.
-We calculate the irregular solution by solving the Wronskian equation.
-The irregular solution asymptotically behaves like

-For closed channels, we choose our starting point for inward propagation nearly at $r\simeq$140 a$_0$.
+For the open channel, we start inward propagation from a large separation ($r\ge 1000 a_0$) with an asymptotic solution.
+For closed channels, we choose our starting point for inward propagation nearly at $r\simeq$140 $a_0$.
 We perform outward propagation from $r=9.46$a$_0$ to $r_m$ in $6\times6$ matrix form and match with numerically calculated quantum defect function using two-point matching procedure.
 Our matching point lies nearly at $r_m=40$ a$_0$.